Kareem Hunt Player Prop Bets for NFL Week 17 | Cleveland vs. Pittsburgh 1/3/2022

 Matchup vs. Pittsburgh

-- Hunt averaged 34.9 rushing yards per game over his eight career matchups against the Steelers, 7.4 more yards than his over/under in Monday's game.
+- Against the Steelers, Hunt has averaged 34.9 rushing yards per game over his eight career matchups, 7.4 more yards than his over/under in Monday's game.

 - Hunt has had a rushing touchdown in one game against the Steelers, and had multiple TDs in that game.

-- Allowing 142.7 rushing yards per game, the Steelers have the worst run defense in the NFL.
+- Hunt will go up against a Steelers squad that allows 142.7 rushing yards per game and is the NFL's worst rush defense.

-- The Steelers have conceded 16 rushing touchdowns, 23rd in the NFL.
+- The Steelers have allowed 16 rushing touchdowns, 23rd in the NFL.

 Recent Performances